jeroendonkers/scala-loom/README.md

 loom/Cloth.scala - translates a weaving pattern into a picture, using colors

-main.scala - a Swing GUI
+main.scala - the Swing GUI

-A manual will be added soon
+An executable jar file and a usr manual have been provided with release v1.0.